joshuahuang0601-arch/SchoolBoard/README.md

 # SchoolBoard
-A web that can help upper school students
+A web that can help the upper school students